Latest, Travel Tips

 Expect Wildlife Near Hartola

 The last few kilometres before reaching Hartola pass through forested areas and it is quite common to spot wild animals; sometimes a fox, sometimes a deer, especially after midnight.
+Or, if you’re really lucky, a leopard may just honour you with a glimpse.
 When that happens, I simply slow down, stay quiet, and never step out of the vehicle.
 The way I see it, it is their time too, and I’m just passing through their world.

 Inform Us If You Are Arriving Late